edriclugard/edriclugard/README.md

 I believe in learning by doing and sharing that journey publicly.

-If you're into Technical writing,AI/ML — let’s connect!!
+If you're into Technical writing, AI/ML — let’s connect!!

 ## 📫 Connect with Me